BackofenLab/StoatyDive/README.md

 option `--sm`, which is recommended.
 This helps reduce the amount of noise.
 The parameter `--lam` can be adjusted for your data.
 The default of `0.3` was optimized with some test data.
 A higher value (> default) will underfit.
 A lower value (< default) will overfit.

+#### Translocation of the Peak Profile
+StoatyDive translocates (centers) the profiles with a Gaussian blur, because the dimensional reduction methods uMAP is not translation invariant.
+You can also decide to center the peak profiles based on the maximal intensity value inside with `--max_translocate`.
+This can be useful, for example, if you use truncation events of iCLIP.

 #### Other options
 - You can set a maximal value for the normalized CV distribution plot with `max_norm_value`.
 This option helps, if you want to compare several  normalized